Ayush-Petwal/Path2Placement/server/Readme.md

 - **Track Progress**: Track lecture completion status for enrolled courses.
 - **Mark Course as Completed**: Allow users to mark a course as completed.
+- **Mark Course as Incomplete**: Reset course progress to incomplete.

 ## Example API Endpoints